Section 2 of the IPC Membership Contract

 - Have the right to vote on any issue that pertains to them within the community;

-- Take on the responsibilities of being a Director of the Board of the Foundation without renumeration;
+- Take on the responsibilities of being a member of the Community Earth Land Trust without renumeration;

 - Take on the responsibility of completing the minimum Shared Work Load (Shawolo) hours per month;

 - Have the right to share in the harvest and goods produced by the community and monies (paid out monthly) made by the collective works of the community, minus expenses, through the 'Share the Wealth Dividends';

 - Have the right to divest of their participation from the community and reclaim their stewarded land fee once a new participant has paid their membership fees in full and been approved by the Tribe.